Skip to content

 Can I use concentrate without alcohol?

 Yes.
 This is one of the format's main advantages.
 The concentrate provides the flavor complexity.
 Whether you add vodka or not, the drink tastes complete.
-This makes concentrates ideal for mixed groups where some guests are not drinking.
+This makes concentrates ideal for mixed groups where some guests aren't drinking.

 How long does an opened bottle of concentrate last?